-- 1. Narrow Approach, whereby OECD proposes some ad hoc fixes to address the major perceived abuses of multi-national entities; - 2.
-Broad Approach, whereby the OECD adopts a more holistic approach to examine difficult issues and propose innovative solutions; and - 3.
-Fundamental Change Approach, whereby several of the existing principal and policies that shaped the international tax regime would be open for re-examination.
+- Narrow Approach, whereby OECD proposes some ad hoc fixes to address the major perceived abuses of multinational entities; - Broad Approach, whereby the OECD adopts a more holistic approach to examine difficult issues and propose innovative solutions; and - Fundamental Change Approach, whereby several of the existing fundamental principles and policies that shape the international tax regime would be open for re-examination.45

 For example, if the OECD recommends a series of narrowly targeted recommendations to curb some of the most notorious schemes by multinational taxpayers, it is unlikely this will result in major changes in the cross-border tax regime.
-In contrast, if the BEPS project recommends reforms that significantly change the allocation of profits between source and residence countries, then the project will have substantially more impact.
+In contrast, if the OECD project on BEPS recommends reforms that significantly change the allocation of profits between source and residence countries, then the project will have substantially more impact.

-In the OECD work plan, there are 15 action items.
+In the OECD Action Plan on BEPS, there are 15 action items.
 It is unlikely that the OECD would adopt a uniform approach in addressing the various items.
 For example, the OECD could adopt a "narrow approach" in addressing concerns about hybrid mismatch arrangement and adopt (although unlikely) a "fundamental change approach" to address the challenges of the digital economy.
-Once the OECD completes project on the ambitious timetable, the question then becomes how countries will respond to the proposed recommendations.
-Without some type of coordinated efforts among major countries, the chances for meaningful changes will be relatively small.
+Once the OECD completes its work on these projects, the question then becomes how countries will respond to the proposed recommendations.
+Without some type of coordinated effort among major countries, the chances for meaningful changes will be relatively small.

-Even apart from the OECD BEPS project, the notoriety around the aggressive tax planning by multi-national entities has influenced the timing and scope of domestic efforts to reform tax regimes covering cross-border transactions.
-Many countries, including Ireland, the United Kingdom, and the United States have adopted or are considering reforms in the "shadow" of the BEPS project.
+Even apart from the OECD project on BEPS, the notoriety around the aggressive tax planning by multinational entities has influenced the timing and scope of domestic efforts to reform tax regimes covering cross-border transactions.
+Many countries, including Ireland, the United Kingdom of Great Britain and Northern